How to Make Rice Crispy Treats may earn compensation from purchases made after clicking links on this page. Learn more Here.

 Do make sure to pre-grease your bowl, spatula and pan as the mixture will be super sticky and difficult to work with.

 Melt your butter and marshmallows and mix together.
 You can do this over low heat on the stove or in the microwave.

-Mix in your Lucky Charms cereal.
+Mix in your 6 Cups of Lucky Charms cereal.
 Make sure to stir thoroughly so that the cereal is evenly coated in the butter and marshmallow mixture.

 Using a buttered (or non-stick spray) coated spatula, spread your cereal and marshmallow mixture into a buttered dish.

 Let your bars cool (this usually takes around 20-40 minutes) before cutting into serving sized squares.